KucingKode/Cithak/README.md

 ## 💻 Features

 - **Smart replacement**
-Cithak will not replace your `package.json` file, but it will combine both `package.json` dependencies and update `package.json`.
+Cithak will not replace files that joinable like `.json`, `.yaml`, `.toml`, and `.env`, but cithak will join data from thoose file into one new file, you can disable this feature by add `--no-join` flag.

 - **Save for offline**
 Cithak store templates on your local computer, so you can use your templates even without internet connection.
 Just type `cth add [template-name] [template/path/from/cwd]` to make template ready to use.

 - **Template tasks**
-With your permission Cithak allows template to initialize git, initialize npm, install dependencies, and run javascript file with node.
+With your permission Cithak allows template to execute npm, node, and all files on your system, but you can disable this with `--no-exec` flag.

 - **Safe and transparent**
 Cithak will log every activity to console and ask permission, so know what happen behind your screen.